-- numbers, if any, date of birth, driver's license number, telephone number, and residential and mailing addresses of the parents; - (b) the child's name, date of birth, sex, as defined in 1-1-201 [section 1], [social security number, if any,] and residential address if different from that of the child's custodian; - 5 (c) the name and location of the obligee if the obligee is a person or agency other than the child's 6 parent; - 7 (d) the name, address, and telephone number of the obligor's employer or of another payor of 8 income to the obligor; and - (e) (i) if the child is covered by a health or medical insurance plan and the information is available in an electronic format, the name of the insurance carrier or health benefit plan, the policy identification number, the name of the persons covered, and any other pertinent information regarding coverage; or - (ii) if the child is not covered, information as to the availability of coverage for the child through the obligor's and obligee's employers. - (3) The abstract of a support order must include: - 15 (a) the amount of the support payment and supplemental support payments, if any, for each child 16 and the amount of spousal maintenance if ordered in the same case; - (b) the specific day or dates the payment is due; - (c) the inclusive dates of the support obligation; - 19 (d) the terms of any condition that may affect the amount of the payment, the due date, or the 20 obligation to pay support; - (e) each subsequent judgment for support arrears and the amounts of any interest, late payment penalties, and fees included in the judgment; - (f) any specific child support lien imposed against real or personal property of the obligor; - (g) the terms of any medical and health coverage provision for the child; and - 25 (h) the name and county of the judicial district or the name and address of the agency where the 26 record of the case is located and the cause number or case identification number for the case. - (4) (a) For each IV-D case with a support order registered in the case registry, there must be a record of the date and the amount of support payments made by the obligor, dates and amounts of support
+1 numbers, if any, date of birth, driver's license number, telephone number, and residential and mailing 2 addresses of the parents; 3 the child's name, date of birth, sex, as defined in 1-1-201 [section 1], [social security number, if (b) 4 any.] and residential address if different from that of the child's custodian; 5 (C) the name and location of the obligee if the obligee is a person or agency other than the child's 6 parent; 7 (d) the name, address, and telephone number of the obligor's employer or of another payor of 8 income to the obligor: and 9 (i) if the child is covered by a health or medical insurance plan and the information is available (e) 10 in an electronic format, the name of the insurance carrier or health benefit plan, the policy identification number, 11 the name of the persons covered, and any other pertinent information regarding coverage; or 12 if the child is not covered, information as to the availability of coverage for the child through the (ii) 13 obligor's and obligee's employers.
+14 (3) The abstract of a support order must include: 15 (a) the amount of the support payment and supplemental support payments, if any, for each child 16 and the amount of spousal maintenance if ordered in the same case; 17 (b) the specific day or dates the payment is due; 18 the inclusive dates of the support obligation; (C) 19 the terms of any condition that may affect the amount of the payment, the due date, or the (d) 20 obligation to pay support; 21 (e) each subsequent judgment for support arrears and the amounts of any interest, late payment 22 penalties, and fees included in the judgment; 23 (f) any specific child support lien imposed against real or personal property of the obligor; 24 (g) the terms of any medical and health coverage provision for the child; and 25 the name and county of the judicial district or the name and address of the agency where the (h) 26 record of the case is located and the cause number or case identification number for the case.
+(4) 27 (a) For each IV-D case with a support order registered in the case registry, there must be a 28 record of the date and the amount of support payments made by the obligor, dates and amounts of support agencies to whom support payments and collections were distributed, and the balance of support owed by the obligor.